spacebeam/research/web/spacebeam.org/content/updates/blackboard.md

 The seed mechanism consist of a central knowledge store, a set of programmable modules, and connections between them.

-The structure is set in a such a way that all of the connection information that is specific to recognition of zergs is stored in the central knowledge store.
+The structure is set in a way that all of the connection information that is specific to recognition of zergs is stored in the central knowledge store.

 Incoming lines from the programmable module allow information in each module to access the central knowledge,